-Abdul Latif Jameel Poverty Action Lab at MIT to receive US$16 million grant from UK government to fund new research
+Abdul Latif Jameel Poverty Action Lab at MIT to receive US$16 million grant from UK government

 - J-PAL receives funding support for research on crime and governance from Department for International Development

 The Abdul Latif Jameel Poverty Action Lab (J-PAL) has been awarded a joint grant of US $16 million from the UK Department for International Development to research policies that focus on good governance and tackling violent crime.